At CES, Toyota revealed plans to build a prototype “city” of the future on a 175-acre site at the base of Mt. Fuji in Japan.

 Everyone knows what it’s like to have a dead car battery.
 Read this article and we’ll tell you what you need to know about keeping your battery in good shape.

+Whether you’ve got a tricked out 4-wheel drive super truck or a fuel-efficient hatchback car, there’s one thing that everyone’s car has in common: they need a battery to run.
 Everyone gets the main idea behind the car battery.
 It provides the electrical power to your car, it has a certain lifespan, and it needs to be replaced at some point.

 However, not everyone takes the time to learn a bit more about car batteries to understand just how much you need a fully operational one.

 Here are several car battery facts that every car driver should know about for the integrity of their vehicle.

 1. It Converts Energy

 Have you ever heard of how to properly dispose of household batteries such as AA and AAA batteries?
 You’re supposed to recycle them and for good reason… they contain chemicals that give them power.